-The Community Resources Division receives funding from the State to offer financial assistance to eligible County residents for electric and natural gas bills.
+The Community Resources division receives funding from the State of Texas to offer financial assistance to eligible Bexar County residents for electric and natural gas utility bills.
 This assistance is designed to prevent utility disconnection and to assist households in becoming self-sufficient.

 View Our Assistance Programs: